 There are many benefits of using biodegradable plates.
-These, and other forms of biodegradable food containers, offer an environmentally friendly alternative to traditional disposable items.
+These plates and other forms of biodegradable food containers, offer an environmentally friendly alternative to traditional disposable items.
 While disposable food containers are convenient, they don't decompose.
 Food containers made from biodegradable materials combine the flexibility and convenience of disposable food containers with the environmental benefit of being fully biodegradable.

-Benefits of Using Biodegradable Plates
+Benefits of Biodegradable Plates

 Disposing of Biodegradable Plates and Other Food Containers